Engineering Effective Hamiltonians: Symbolic Computation Methods

 \section{Symbolic Computation Methods}

 [1]{\texttt{#1}}

-In this appendix, we describe the design and usage of code in \mathematica{} for symbolically simplifying the structure of the $C_{i,j}(t)$ matrices of Theorem \ref{theorem:HP_theorem}, and for computationally verifying Conjecture \ref{conjecture:polynomial}.
-For the generators appearing in the quantum control applications considered in this manuscript, the non-zero blocks are often sparse and repetitive, and so an automated process for simplifying the outputs of Theorem \ref{theorem:HP_theorem} is useful for analyzing the structure of these cases.
+In this appendix, we describe the design and usage of code in \mathematica{} for symbolically simplifying the structure of the $C_{i,j}(t)$ matrices of Theorem \ref{theorem:HP_theorem}, with the main goal being to verify Conjecture \ref{conjecture:polynomial}.
+More generally, automated simplification of the integral expressions arising in Theorem \ref{theorem:HP_theorem} may be useful, as many of the generators naturally constructed in the quantum control context are sparse with repetitive entries, and as such the integral expressions will be amenable to significant simplifications.

-This appendix assumes familiarity with pattern matching in \mathematica{}.
-The functionality of the code is mainly implemented via replacement rules, and uses the built-in \code{Simplify} function to apply these rules.
-The \mathematica{} notebook may be found in the online repository \cite{utb_symbolic}.
+The code described here is implemented using \emph{Patterns}, \emph{Pattern Matching}, and \emph{Replacements} in \mathematica{}.
+In particular, we use symbolic expressions in \mathematica{} to represent integrals arising from Theorem \ref{theorem:HP_theorem}.
+Expressions that can be simplified are identified using Patterns, which are used in \mathematica{} to identify expressions with a particular structure.
+If a Pattern matches an expression, then we apply Replacements, which transform one expression into another.
+For example, if one of the matrices in the symbolic expression for an integral is $0$, we use a Pattern to identify this, and a Replacement to replace the expression with $0$.
+See \cite{mathematica_patterns} for an introduction to these concepts in the \mathematica{} programming language.